Beta-Sorted Portfolios: Introduction

-We provide a host of new methodological and theoretical results.
-First, we introduce conditions that ensure consistency and asymptotic normality of the full-sample estimator of average expected returns.
-Importantly, we characterize precise conditions on the bandwidth sequence of the first-stage kernel regression estimator, $h$, and the number of portfolios, $J$, relative to growth in $n$ and $T$.
-We show that the rate of convergence of the estimator depends on the value of beta that is chosen.
+This paper provides a host of new methodological and theoretical results.
+First, we introduce conditions that ensure validity and asymptotic normality of the beta-sorted portfolios estimator.
+We characterize precise conditions on the size of the window, $H$, of the first-stage rolling regression estimator, and the number of portfolios, $J$, of the second-stage estimator, relative to the sample sizes $n$ and $T$.
+We show that the rate of convergence of the estimator depends on the value of beta.
 For beta values closer to zero the rate of convergence is faster and is slower otherwise; in fact, for values of beta away from zero we show that the rate of convergence of the estimator is only $\sqrt{T}$, despite an effective sample size of the order $nT$, reflecting specific properties of the setting of interest.
-However, we also show that certain features of average expected returns such as the discrete second derivative---which represents a butterfly spread trade---can be estimated with higher precision through faster rates of convergence for all values of beta, namely, $\sqrt{nT/J}$ for a single risk factor.
-This result also accommodates more powerful tests for testing the null hypothesis of no-arbitrage.
-Finally, we also provide novel results on uniform inference for the beta-sorted portfolio estimator for both a single period and the grand mean.
-This facilitates the construction of uniform confidence bands which allows for inference on a variety of hypotheses of interest such as monotonicity or inference on maximum-return trading strategies.
+However, we also show that certain features of expected returns such as the discrete second derivative---which represents a butterfly spread trade---can be estimated with higher precision through faster rates of convergence for all values of beta, namely, $\sqrt{nT/J}$ for a single risk factor.
+This result also accommodates more powerful tests of the null hypothesis of no-arbitrage.